KorinneStegall/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Evaluation Data

 The model was evaluated using a separate test dataset, which is a subset of the original dataset.
-This evaluation dataset contains similar features to the training data and is used to assess the model's performance on unseen data.
+This evaluation dataset contains similar features to the training data and is used to assess the model's performance on unseen data.The testing dataset used for evauluation of the model is 20% of the original dataset.

 ## Metrics